Vu Ngoc's Conjecture on focus-focus singular fibers with multiple pinched points: Proof of existence

-The local structures of the integrable system $(M, \omega, F)$ near the singularities $m_j$ are isomorphic to the local normal form in \cref{ssec:local-normal-form}.
-The isomorphism can be extended to a flow-complete neighborhood $M_j$ of $m_j$.
-We use the symplectic gluing technique similar to \cite[Section~3]{MR2784664} to construct $(M, \omega, F)$.
+The local structures of the integrable system $(M, \omega, F)$ near the singular points $m_j$ are isomorphic to the local normal form in \cref{ssec:normal-form}.
+The isomorphism can be extended to a complete neighborhood $W_j$ of $m_j$.
+We use the symplectic gluing technique similar to~\cite[Section~3]{MR2784664} to construct $(M, \omega, F)$.